AlibabaCloudDocs/cfw/intl.en-US/Access control/Access control for outbound and inbound traffic on the Internet firewall.md

 1. Log on to the [Cloud Firewall console](https://yundun.console.aliyun.com/?p=cfwnext).

-2. In the left-side navigation pane, choose **Security Policies** \> **Access Control**.
+2. In the left-side navigation pane, click **Access Control**.

+3. In the left-side navigation pane, click**Access Control** \> **Access Control** .

-3. On the Internet Firewall page, click the Outbound Policies tab.
+4. On the Internet Firewall page, click the Outbound Policies tab.

-4. On the Outbound Policies tab, click **Create Policy**.
+5. On the Outbound Policies tab, click **Create Policy**.

-5. In the Create Outbound Policy dialog box, perform the following operations to create an outbound access control policy.
+6. In the Create Outbound Policy dialog box, perform the following operations to create an outbound access control policy.

     ![Create an access control outbound policy](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8856586851/p77609.png)